kratenko/lovem/draft/30-return-the-easy-way.md

 chunk of memory to be used.
 Yes, I could use the same chunk from both ends, as it is custom for systems with stack and heap memory.
 But I don't like to do that here...
 And there is still the issue of where to put the local variables.
 One more thing we are going to introduce is calling external functions.
-Our current calling convention looks a little week for that as well.
+Our current calling convention looks a little weak for that as well.

 ## Ways out of it
 The solution I want to go for is, to put all of my data in a single stack.
 The frame information should be